 DeHeart and wife, Megan Fudge, look to advance to US Open

-DeHeart, who has competed in all four Grand Slams, turned professional in 2006 and reached a career high ranking of 174 in singles and 120 in doubles.
-He competed against then-No. 1 Rafael Nadal in the second round of the 2008 US Open and has beaten numerous top 100 players such as John Isner and Alex Bogomolov.
+DeHeart, who has competed in all four Grand Slams, turned professional in 2006 and reached a career-high ranking of 174 in singles and 120 in doubles.
+He competed against then-No. 1 Rafael Nadal in the second round of the 2008 U.S. Open and has beaten numerous top-100 players such as John Isner and Alex Bogomolov.

-The Kauai, Hawai'i native graduated from the University of Illinois in 2006 with a degree in psychology.
+The Kauai, Hawai'i, native graduated from the University of Illinois in 2006 with a degree in psychology.
 DeHeart won the ITA Intercollegiate Indoor Singles Championship and ranked No. 1 in the nation in singles in 2005 and 2006.
-He remains the winningest singles player in Illinois history with 138 victories while also breaking the record for most singles win in a season as he collected 42 as a junior during the 2004-05 campaign.
+He remains the winningest singles player in Illinois history with 138 victories while also breaking the record for most singles wins in a season as he collected 42 as a junior during the 2004-05 campaign.

-For the past year and a half, since retiring from the professional tour, DeHeart, along with his wife Megan Fudge, founded and coached at RD Tennis, a junior high performance program in Tampa, Florida.
+After retiring from the professional tour, DeHeart, along with his wife Megan Fudge, founded and coached at RD Tennis, a junior high performance program in Tampa, Florida.